AdamLucasCoding/RevatureFriendFinder/README.md

 users can log in.
 users can log out.

-users can Access a profile manager to view their infomation users can edit their personal information
+users can Access a profile viewer to view their infomation users can edit their personal information